secretgraph/secretgraph/README.md

 -   implement shareFn and ShareDialog, Config has Special ShareDialog
 -   update internal doc section
 -   replace json-editor by ActionConfigurator equivalent
--   use serialized algo name for certificates/tokens? issue: everyone names algorithms different+there are algorithms with parameters
-    -   partly solved
 -   test permissions
 -   disable editing/or prompt for tokens if tokens are missing
 -   find better way to get hash algorithm (python)